arkivanov/Essenty/README.md

 ```

 #### Using the StateKeeperDisptacher manually

+> ⚠️  There is no any `kotlinx-serialization` replacement for `ParcelableContainer` currently, please continue using it until v2.0

 A default implementation of the `StateKeeperDisptacher` interface can be instantiated using the corresponding builder function: